asengupta/avishek.net/_posts/2023-02-04-every-engineer-is-an-accountant.md

 draft: false
 ---

 This article continues from where [Every Software Engineer is an Economist]({% post_url 2023-01-22-every-engineer-is-an-economist %}) left off, and delves slightly deeper into some of the topics already introduced there, as well as several new ones.
+In the spirit of continuing the theme of "Every Software Engineer is an X", we've chosen accounting as the next profession.

-Specifically, we cover the following:
+In this article, we cover the following:

 - [Waterfall Accounting: Capitalisable vs. Non-Capitalisable Costs](#waterfall-accounting-capitalisable-vs-non-capitalisable-costs)
 - [Articulating Value: The Value of a Software System](#articulating-value-the-value-of-a-software-system)